runtimeverification/erc20-semantics/erc20.md

 holds 6 other cells.

-The `<caller/>` holds the initiator of the transaction, aka the sender of the message; we initialize the configuration with caller `0`.
+The `<caller/>` holds the initiator of the transaction, aka the sender of the message, which is an `Address`; we initialize the configuration with caller `0`.
 It is important to know the caller, because the semantics of the transfer functions depend on it.

 The `<k/>` cell holds the computation to be performed by the caller.
-The `$PGM:K` variable is replaced with the input program by the `krun` tool, that is, the program we want to execute or whose semantics we are interested in.
+The `$PGM:K` variable is replaced with the input program by the K tools, that is, with the program that we want to execute or whose semantics we are interested in.
-In this module we define the semantics of the `ERC20` functions when they become the first task of the computation, but each programming language will define the semantics of its additional constructs similarly, when they become the first task in the `<k/>` cell.
+In this module we define the semantics of the ERC20 functions when they become the first task of the computation, but each programming language will define the semantics of its additional constructs similarly, when they become the first task in the `<k/>` cell.